 - In a gang

-- Disabled children; especially if they struggle to understand what abuse is or cannot tell anybody
+- Disabled, especially if they struggle to understand what abuse is or cannot tell anybody

-Sometimes young people are exploited by a person they’ve never met in real life, or only met briefly.
+Sometimes young people are exploited by a person they've never met in real life, or only met briefly.
 Child Sexual Exploitation can take place through online grooming on chat rooms, social media and online gaming.
-The perpetrator may encourage the young person to take part in activities including:
+A young person may be encouraged to take part in activities including:

 - Performing sexual acts via webcams